act-rules/act-rules.github.io/_rules/aria-state-or-property-permitted-5c01ea.md

 #### Inapplicable Example 2

-`aria-sort` property is neither inherited, supported, nor required for role `button`, but the element is not [included in the accessibility tree][].
+`aria-sort` property is neither inherited, supported, nor required for role `button`, but the element is not [included in the accessibility tree][] because it is not rendered.

 ```html
 <div role="button" aria-sort="" style="display:none;"></div>